Thermalization without detailed balance: population oscillations in the absence of coherences: Abstract

 \section{Abstract}

-Open quantum systems that comply with detailed balance exponentially decay to thermal equilibrium.
+Open quantum systems that comply with the master equation and detailed balance decay in a non-oscillatory manner to thermal equilibrium.
 Beyond the weak coupling limit, systems that break microreversibility (e.g., in the presence of magnetic fields) violate detailed balance but still thermalize.
 We study the thermalization of these systems and show that a temperature rise produces novel exceptional points that indicate a sharp transition in the thermalization dynamics.
 A further temperature increase fuels oscillations of the energy level populations even without quantum coherences.
 Moreover, the violation of detailed balance introduces an energy scale that characterizes the oscillatory regime at high temperatures.

-\textit{Introduction.--} Thermalization is the irreversible evolution towards a thermal equilibrium distribution.
+Thermalization is the irreversible evolution towards a thermal equilibrium distribution.
 This process establishes a clear direction of time, even though the underlying dynamic equations are reversible in time.
 The emergence of irreversibility and thermalization from a reversible evolution has been the source of multiple discussions \cite{boltzmann1872weitere,wehrl1978general,international1973boltzmann}.
 For quantum systems, thermalization was first studied by Pauli \cite{pauli1928sommerfeld}.
 Starting from the reversible Schr\"{o}dinger equation and assuming random phases, Pauli used perturbation theory to derive a rate equation for the energy level populations that explained how a quantum system in contact with its surroundings irreversibly reaches a thermal distribution.
-Since then, the Pauli master equation has been used to study irreversibility and thermalization of open quantum systems \cite{van1954quantum,isihara2013statistical}.
+Since then, the Pauli master equation has been the standard equation for describing the thermalization of open quantum systems \cite{van1954quantum,isihara2013statistical}.